 When the vagus nerve is “happy” or toned, our digestive system works well, our heart rate is slower and regular, our blood sugar levels are well controlled, our blood pressure may be lowered and inflammation will be reduced.

-When the vagus nerve is lacking in tone, then we can see these symptoms:
+When the vagus nerve is lacking in tone, we can see these symptoms:

 Inability to relax * insomnia * obesity and weight gain * brain fog * IBS * anxiety * depression * chronic fatigue * high or low heart rate * heartburn * dizziness/fainting * B12 deficiency * chronic inflammation * allergies * heart palpitations

-The Vagal Protocol has been specifically designed by Kim Dowdell to help calm the vagus nerve with positive stimulation to bring about improvements in these symptoms.
+Calming the vagus nerve with positive stimulation can bring about improvements in these symptoms.
 It is also thought to help with:

 Migraines * fibromyalgia * tinnitus * MS * memory disorders * mood disorders * poor circulation * leaky gut

 Many of the techniques in Five Minute Fast Fixes will have a beneficial effect on the vagus nerve as well as the problems they are intended for!